Here’s a lot more random things that I participate in and enjoy, ranging from the semi-serious to the definitely-not-serious.

 Musicals

 I love musicals!
 Favorite ones I’ve seen in-person are Hadestown, Waitress, and Les Mis.
-I’ve also recently tried out acting, participating in the Next Act 2023 show, Remembering Her!
-I played Kevin, a wholesome, slightly empty-headed, Prius-driving highschooler who forgets his girlfriend (but eventually remembers!).
-Shyeah!
-(Perhaps more acting to come…)
+I’ve recently gotten into acting in musicals.
+My first show Next Act 2023 show, Remembering Her, where played Kevin, a wholesome, slightly empty-headed, Prius-driving highschooler who forgets his girlfriend, but eventually remembers (Shyeah!).
+Most recently, I played Michael in a production of tick, tick… BOOM!, which was an absolute joy.
+Currently on an acting hiatus, but we’ll see what thing I try next…

 Bouldering